 The Department for Education has admitted it would be impossible to provide the care that some pupils needed without hands-on contact.
-Guidance recommends an increased level of selfprotection, such as minimising close contact and more frequent handwashing.
+Guidance recommends an increased level of self-protection, such as minimising close contact and more frequent handwashing.

 Ministers maintain educational staff do not require PPE, but some are now sourcing their own.
-Severndale Specialist Academy in Shrewbsury, one of the largest special schools in the country, has sourced its own
+Severndale Specialist Academy in Shrewbsury, one of the largest special schools in the country, has sourced its also questioned how social distancing was possible on specialist transport needed to get some pupils to school.